 The network comprises of Coaches from a wide range of academic and professional services roles across the University, a diversity that brings valuable perspectives and understanding to the coaching role.
 They take on coaching assignments in addition to their main job roles and responsibilities and, unlike Mentors, do not need to have expertise in the work or discipline area of their Coachee.
 They will not be matched with a Coachee in the same department or anyone with whom they have a close working/personal relationship.

 The service of internal Coaches is free.
-Read what staff who have been coached by internal coaches say about its impact.

 We maintain a register of approved Executive Coaches and provide a brokerage service to help individuals source the most suitable external Coach.
 The costs of the coach are paid by the Department or Coachee and we assume that manager's permission has been gained, as meetings usually (but not always) take place during working hours.
 For information about the range of fees, contact firstname.lastname@example.org.

 If you are requesting coaching, either using our internal coaching network or requesting an external coach, please complete the request form.